How Are Cranes Transported and Where Are They Stored?

 Cranes are the ultimate building tool.
 In order for the vast majority of inner-city construction jobs to begin, giant cranes will have to be assembled onsite well in advance.
 Much like the buildings they are used to construct, many cranes have to be assembled and disassembled in between jobs.

 The largest tower cranes, often reaching several hundred feet, are known as tower cranes.
 Due to their height, they cannot be transported in their fully constructed form.
-As Crane Blogger explains, tower cranes are transported in much smaller component parts and assembled when they reach their latest building site.
+So, how do they transport cranes like these?
+Crane Blogger explains, Tower cranes are transported in much smaller component parts and assembled when they reach their latest building site.